utkusarioglu/wordpress-react-typescript/Readme.md

 # Wordpress - React - Typescript

-A Wordpress development environment for react typescript themes.
+A Wordpress development environment for React + Typescript themes.
 This repo is your primary choice if you'd like to develop a **React Typescript based WordPress theme that runs in a devcontainer**.